In the midst of winter, I found there was, within me, an invincible summer.

 Make and keep plans.

 When you’re feeling cold & miserable, it can seem like a massive effort to get out of bed and keep those plans with a friend you made a week ago.
 Cancelling might seem like the best option in the moment.
 However, cutting yourself off from positive interactions with friends and family can serve to inflate depressive symptoms and establish unhealthy social withdrawal behaviours.
 Try to make it a priority to see friends and plan fun activities that you actually look forward to.
-(Click here for a fun list of winter-time activities under $50 you can do in Sydney).

 Instead of getting grumpy and reactive about the weather and your mood, why not use it as an opportunity to pause and look inward?
 Try mindful breathing exercises, a daily gratitude practice or regular yoga classes to improve self awareness and build resilience.
 As you begin to develop a healthier, more detached relationship from your thoughts and feelings, you’ll realise how much more power you have in moderating your mood.
-(Click here for a fun upcoming workshop with us which will help you develop greater self-awareness and self-compassion).

 Have a chat.

 Sadness and despair can be heavy to carry.
 Often the best thing to do, far better than trying to ignore or suppress it, is chatting to someone.
 Being open and exploring how you’re feeling with someone who is a patient and compassionate listener can do wonders to help you better understand whats affecting you and lessen feelings of isolation.
 As a courtesy, before having a heavy chat with a friend or family member, it’s great to ask if they are in the right headspace to talk about it and hold some space for you.
 Alternatively, you can book in a session with a therapist whose sole purpose is to hear you out and give you helpful strategies to manage your stuff.